 MOAA has advocated for expanded QLEs since the TRICARE annual enrollment requirement was passed into law with military health system (MHS) reforms in the FY 2017 NDAA.
 Commercial health plans typically do not have a QLE for pregnancy, but TRICARE policy must address the unique nature of the MHS, which integrates care from military treatment facilities (MTF) and the TRICARE network of civilian providers.

 Timely access to care has been a longstanding problem in the MHS.
-Unpredictable demands for care, coupled with mobile patient/provide populations and operational demands on uniformed medical personnel, lead to pockets of access problems.
+Unpredictable demands for care, coupled with mobile patient/provider populations and operational demands on uniformed medical personnel, lead to pockets of access problems.
 MTFs do not always follow TRICARE’s access to care standards, resulting in long waits for some patients.

 A December 2023 DoD memo acknowledged that congressionally directed MHS reforms and U.S. medical workforce volatility magnified these problems, creating a destabilized MHS that does not consistently delivery timely care to beneficiaries.
 TRICARE policy must have the flexibility to allow pregnant beneficiaries to seek the care they need where it is available – in the MTF or the TRICARE network.